karrot-dev/yunity.org/user/pages/10.heartbeat/2019-07-01/item.md

 ## [Kanthaus](https://kanthaus.online)
 The most notable change compared to last month is that Kanthaus now has **3** additional members!
 We are super happy that Nathalie, Thore and Clara feel so much connection and commitment towards Kanthaus that they chose to make this their main base for the months to come. :)

+Another quite obvious innovation is our new logo!
+[This blog post](https://kanthaus.online/blog/2019-06-22_new-logo) describes the process of how we got it.

-June started with an [orga meeting](https://kanthaus.online/events/2019-05-31_fsde-festival-meeting) of the [foodsharing festival](https://www.foodsharing-festival.org) people.
+Event-wise June started with an [orga meeting](https://kanthaus.online/events/2019-05-31_fsde-festival-meeting) of the [foodsharing festival](https://www.foodsharing-festival.org) people.
 It took place in an otherwise quite empty Kanthaus and lead to a lot of community building among the team members.
+At the end of the month we also quite spontaneously hosted the very last [MOVE prep meeting](https://kanthaus.online/de/events/2019-06-24_move-meeting).
+On top of that we had Open Tuesdays every week, a foodsharing leftover brunch and a foodsharing Wurzen planning session.

 ![](gulaschkanone.jpg)<br>
 _Thanks to the foodsharing festival meeting we had a disco soup during an Open Tuesday!_